UnsupportedCallbackException/renting-apartment/README.md

 At the end, set the date and time when you can come and see the apartment.

 ## Visiting
+> TL;DR

+1. Form your opinion about the apartment, landlord.
+2. Ask as many questions as you can.
+3. Write the first check.
+4. Don't sign the contract.

-*Always come with money or a cheque.
+*Always come with money or a check.
 Keep reading to know why.*

 During the visiting, pay attention to everything.
 Basically, you need to form an opinion about 3 things: neighborhood, apartment itself, and your future landlord.